proh14/ptext/README.md

 4. Add windows.

 ### Work in progress⚒️:
-This is still work in progress!
+This is still a work in progress project!

+### Contributions💖:
+I appreciate contributions but first of all, you must read the <br>
+Read the [CONTRIBUTING.md](CONTRIBUTING.md) Then you can send your pr!

 ### Thank you Stargazers⭐:
 [![Stargazers repo roster for @proh14/ptext](http://reporoster.com/stars/proh14/ptext)](https://github.com/proh14/ptext/stargazers)